MichaelOdermatt/MikesSiteGenerator/README.md

 ### CSS
 Add all your CSS stylesheets to the `/css` folder in the main directory.
 To link a stylesheet to a page, you use the same YAML-insipired block mentioned above.
 Use the key `stylesheet` followed by the names of the stylesheets you wish to link to that page.
 If linking multiple stylesheets, seperate the names with a comma.

-_Make sure to ommit the .css at the end of the styleshset names._
+_Make sure to ommit the `.css` at the end of the styleshseet names._
 ```
 ---
 title: {Page Title}